 That I may proclaim all thy praises in the gates of the daughter of Sion.
 I will rejoice in thy salvation.

-The nations are ensnared in the destruction they made; in the net that they hid, their own foot is caught.
+The nations are ensnared in the destruction they made; in the net that they hid has their own foot been caught.

-The Lord is known in the judgments he executes, the wicked is snared in the works of his own hands.
+The Lord is known when he executes judgment, the wicked is snared in the works of his own hands.
 Diapsalma

 Let the wicked be turned away into Hades, all nations that forget God.